 Met Saturday before the 4th Lord's Day in August 1853

 The case of charges against Brother G.B.
 Babb by B.T.
 Babb was taken up.
-Charge 1st for foreacbly throwing the latter off of his horse and personal abuse.
+Charge 1st for forcibly throwing the latter off of his horse and personal abuse.
 Acknowledged by G.B.
 Babb.
 Charge 2nd of accusing B.T.
 Babb of stealing by withholding a twenty dollar bill in change of money.
 Charge 3rd for abusing B.T.
 Babb's wife by using disrespectful language toward her.
 After examination had on the first two cases above it was ascertained that Brother Green B. Babb was guilty.
-The Elders ordered that he should make satisfaction by acknowledgement of his of his faults and personally promise to do so no more--which things he did.
+The Elders ordered that he should make satisfaction by acknowledgment of his of his faults and personally promise to do so no more--which things he did.
 The third charge was not sustained by my evidence.
 Done by order of the Church.

 T.R.
 Beck, Church Clerk

 [Source: "Church Book of Clear Creek, McNairy County, Tennessee."
 Family Findings, vol. 4, no. 2.
 April, 1972.
 Copied by Mrs. Vivian Perkins Harrison]

 On 23 Feb 1872, Ann M. Sharp of McNairy County, Tennessee testified in the lawsuit that Elizabeth Babb's heir brought.
 Of Green B. Babb she stated that--

 "G.W. [sic] Babb bid off certain portions of the land and soon afterward I heard Elizabeth Babb that on account of difficulties between herself and her husband she had been abused and--but now she had a home of her own and wouldn't leave no more.
 The land that G.W.
 Babb bought was paid for out of Elizabeth Babb's share of inheritance.
 That Babb was in embarrassing circumstances on account of recklessness and had little property."